Francesco-Baroni/nnodely/README.md

 <a name="license"></a>
 ## License
-This project is released under the license [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
+This project is released under the license [License: MIT](https://opensource.org/licenses/MIT).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>